avaneev/biteopt/README.md

 space" to its members.
 Least fit members have little chance to stay in this "living space".

-BiteOpt uses several methods to generate new solutions, each method taking various information from various internal populations.
-These methods are used in a probabilistic manner without any predefined preference.
+BiteOpt uses several functions to generate new solutions, each function taking various information from various internal populations.
+These functions are used in a probabilistic manner without any predefined preference.

 BiteOptDeep implements evolutionary method which can be seen in society and
 nature: exchange of solutions between independent populations.
-Such exchange allows to find better solutions in a teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
+Such exchange permits search of better solutions in a teamwork of sufficiently diverse members; it also reduces time (but not human-hours) to find a better solution.
 This method is a model of Swiss presidency rotation (each independent population represents an independent human).
 Note that the very best solution found by a member is not shared with other members as to not speed-up the convergence unnecessarily.

-The author did not originally employ results and reasoning available in papers on Differential Evolution.
+The author did not originally employ results and reasoning available in papers on Differential Evolution (DE).
 Author's use of DE operation is based on understanding that it provides an implicit gradient information.
 A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
-Such difference between a random and the worst solution generates a probabilistically correct step towards the minimum of a function, relative to a better solution.
+Such difference (between a random and the worst solution) generates a probabilistically correct step towards the minimum of a function, relative to a better solution.
 Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information;
 moreover, only a difference multiplied by a factor of 0.5 works in practice.
-Since BiteOpt does not use random crossover in its DE-alike operations, the used approach is closer to an intermix of Nelder-Mead ("reduction") and DE (multi-vector "mutation").
+Since BiteOpt does not use a classic random crossover in its DE-alike operations, the used approach is closer to an intermix of Nelder-Mead ("reduction") and DE (multi-vector "mutation").

-BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work acceptably if only DE-alike solution generators are used by it.
-BiteOpt encompasses Differential Evolution, Nelder-Mead, author's original SpherOpt, "bitmask inversion", and "bit mixing" solution generators.
+BiteOpt is more like a stochastic meta-method, and it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work acceptably if only DE-alike solution generators are used by it.
+BiteOpt encompasses Differential Evolution, Nelder-Mead, author's original SpherOpt, "bitmask inversion", and "bit mixing" (genetic) solution generators.
 An initial success with the "bitmask inversion" operation (coupled with a stochastic "move" operation it looks quite a lot like a random search) was the main driver for BiteOpt's further development.

 ## Method's Description ##